-On Monday, March 25, Esther Dischereit will present "Jewish Lives, the Situation in Germany, and Islamic-Jewish Encounters–Or, Why Nothing Could Be More Important Than Apple Trees When Talking About Jews" for our Faculty Colloquium series.
+On Monday, March 25, Esther Dischereit will present "Jewish Lives and the Situation in Germany - Regarding Others and 'Us' in the Public Sphere" for our Faculty Colloquium series.
 A kosher lunch will be provided.

 The talk will be held from 12:30 - 1:30 pm, in Oak Hall 236 and is free and open to the public.
-It is made possible by the UConn Center for Judaic Studies and Contemporary Jewish Life and the UConn Department of Literatures, Cultures, and Languages.
+It is made possible by the Center for Judaic Studies and Contemporary Jewish Life, the Human Rights Institute, the Humanities Institute, and the Department of Literatures, Cultures, and Languages.

 If you require an accommodation to participate, please contact Pamela Weathers at 860-486-2271 or email@example.com.

 The situation of Jews in Germany cannot be separated from the situation of other minority groups, and a close look reveals that one is reflected in and through the others.
 Many Muslims have been prompted to find civic interlocutors among the Jewish minority by the ways in which the majority population in German society has questioned whether and how they might "belong."
 In 2018, the Turkish and Turkish-German community in Germany witnessed the end of the so-called NSU trial against a member of a terrorist cell that called itself "National Socialist Underground (NSU)."
 The group was responsible for the murder of at least nine persons with migration background and a police officer.
 The number of arson attacks on refugee housing rose dramatically, and right-wing terrorists circulate lists of Jewish targets for potential attacks.
 Turkish and Jewish organizations call for investigations to continue and to recognize migrant perspectives in tackling racial attacks.